davidoj/Thesis/README.md

+# Outline

+ - Why do we want to learn anything?
+Most of the time, so we can manipulate stuff better

 ## Introduction

 - Introduce whatever ends up coming next
 - People like manipulating things, and want to know what happens after they've done some manipulations

 ## Chapter 2: Technical prerequisites